-Just like buyers remorse…what happens when you buy something and then temporarily wish you hadn’t…leaders often suffer from decision remorse.
+Just like buyers remorse – what happens when you buy something and then temporarily wish you hadn’t – leaders often suffer from decision remorse.
 With every major decision in life or leadership, decision remorse is a possibility.

-Trust the process.
+My words to him and my words to you is to trust the process.
 Trust your instinct.
 Trust the system of decision-making you used.

 Don’t allow decision remorse to keep you from celebrating the joy of what’s to come.

-That doesn’t mean you don’t evaluate.
+This doesn’t mean you don’t evaluate.
 It doesn’t mean you won’t make bad decisions.
 But, if you strategically and methodically made the decision, now is the time to implement.

 Have you ever struggled with decision remorse?